How Do electric dirt bikes Compare to Gas?

 You can take an electric dirt bike on the same terrain as a gas-powered bike.
 However, there are risks associated with particular weather conditions.
 Excessively high or lower temperatures make your bike less efficient and can lead to mechanical failure.

 For example, your electric dirt bike must work harder to start in cold weather, thus using more energy.
-Your bike risks overheating and damaging the motor in the heat if you ride too long on the hot dunes.
-It’s hard to avoid hot temperatures when riding the dunes in Glamis, California — where temperatures routinely eclipse 100 degrees Fahrenheit in the summer.
+If you ride too long on the hot dunes, your bike risks overheating and damaging the motor.
+It’s hard to avoid hot temperatures when riding the dunes in Glamis, California, where temperatures routinely eclipse 100 degrees Fahrenheit in the summer.

 Range